-New Zealand and Australia are working together to explore developing a regional satellite-based augmentation system (SBAS) to improve the accuracy of GPS.
+New Zealand and Australia are working together to develop a regional satellite-based augmentation system (SBAS) to improve the accuracy of GPS.

 GPS usually provides positioning information accurate to about 5-10 metres.
 This new system will improve the accuracy to less than a metre, and in some devices to 10 centimetres.